All Products

 kubectl create -f nginx-1.yaml -f nginx-2.yaml

-3. View the pod information.
+3. View pod information.

 kubectl get pod -l app=nginx

-The expected output indicates that the same subdirectory of the same NAS file system is mounted to different applications.
+The output indicates that the same subdirectory of the same NAS file system is mounted to different applications.

 NAME READY STATUS RESTARTS AGE